grpc/grpc.io/content/faq.md

 ### Which programming languages are supported?

-C++, Java (incl. support for Android), Objective-C (for iOS), Python, Ruby, Go, C#, Node.js are in GA and follow semantic versioning.
+C++, Java (including support for Android), Objective-C (for iOS), Python, Ruby, Go, C#, Node.js are in GA and follow semantic versioning.

-Dart support is in beta.

 ### How do I get started using gRPC?